montewood/JDWBLOG/content/courses/rolling-in-the-kaggle/I’m_Something_of_a_Painter_Myself/Transfering_Style!.markdown

 > Neural Style Transfer(NST) refers to a class of software algorithms that manipulate digital images, or videos, in order to adopt the appearance or visual style of another image.
 NST algorithms are characterized by their use of deep neural networks for the sake of image transformation.
 Common uses for NST are the creation of artificial artwork from photographs, for example by transferring the appearance of famous paintings to user-supplied photographs.
 Several notable mobile apps use NST techniques for this purpose, including DeepArt and Prisma.
 This method has been used by artists and designers around the globe to develop new artwork based on existent style(s).

-&nbsp; Sthle transfer means that when a content image and a style image are given, the outline and shape of the image are similar to the content image, and the color or texture is changed to be similar to the style image.
+&nbsp; Style transfer means that when a content image and a style image are given, the outline and shape of the image are similar to the content image, and the color or texture is changed to be similar to the style image.

 &nbsp; By separating content and style, you can mix content and style of different images.